Dvtt0253/AI-Market-Predictor-App/README.md

 # Description and Features #

 - The model is trained with historical price data of the chosen symbol for more accurate and precise predictions based on past raw price patterns.
-The historical price data is also regularly updated due to utilizing 'yfinance' to gather real time and updated price data, which ensures models accuracy.
+The historical price data is also regularly updated due to utilizing **yfinance** to gather real time and updated price data, which ensures models accuracy.
 - The model is composed of an encoder-decoder build for a more accurate and effective approach to unsupervised pattern recognition.
 - Provides predictions based on either a monthly or yearly time interval.